EYE OF THE MOON

 Hors d’oeuvres: Caviar on points of white toast

-First course: Smoked salmon from Scotland with small points of white toast with cold Sancerre
+First course: Smoked salmon from Scotland with small points of white toast paired with cold Sancerre

 Second course: Scotch Broth